-The Social and Economic Research Group works in partnership with researchers and policy-makers in other government departments, universities and non-government organisations specialising in both qualitative and quantitative Social and Economic Science research methods.
+The Society and Environment Research Group works in partnership with researchers and policy-makers in other government departments, universities and non-government organisations specialising in both qualitative and quantitative Social and Economic Science research methods.
 We also work with a variety of land management practitioners and local communities.

 In recent times we have worked closely with a wide range of organisations:

 Forestry Commission England and its equivalent in Scotland, Sport England, The Royal Botanic Gardens Kew, The Royal Parks, The Environment Agency, The Welsh Government, Natural Resources Wales, Central Scotland Green Network, Department for Environment, Food and Rural Affairs, Wildlife Trusts, Woodland Trust, United States Department of Agriculture.